You are currently viewing Giza, Saqqara and Dahshur – Egypt

 If you are staying at any of the hotels next to the plateau, then you could easily walk to the entrance.
 The Pyramids entrance gates are next to the big hotels, while the Sphinx entrance is by the hostels and low budget accommodations.

-Whichever the case, either if you are next or not, make sure you negotiate a taxi driver for the day.
-This will be really needed, even if you plan to visit only Giza area.
-Remember temperatures in the desert with no shadow and plain empty paths from a place to another can be seriously difficult to manage on foot.
+Whichever the case, either if you are next or not and unless you are in an organised tour as they take you everywhere door to door, the best option is to get a taxi or Uber.
+What’s the plus with the drivers?
+They can get in the complex and drive you around point to point as you wish.
+Remember temperatures in the desert with no shadow and plain empty paths from a place to another can be seriously difficult to manage on foot otherwise.

 Tickets and how to plan the visit

 There are 2 ticket offices.
 The first is near the main entrance of the Great Pyramid and the second near the Sphinx, in the eastern part of the Plateau.
-It costs LE60 to enter the site, plus LE30 for Menkhaura or LE100 for Cheops Pyramids, should you want to get inside these.
-A further LE40 is required if you want to go inside the Solar Barge Museum.
-Students gets 50% discount everywhere.
+It costs EGP240 to enter the site, plus EGP220 to enter the Pyramids of Khafre or Menkhaure each, and EGP900 for the Khufu’s one.

-If you enter the site by the Pyramids gate, then head the first for the Cheops Pyramid to get inside (if you bough the ticket for this).
+If you enter the site by the Pyramids gate, then head first for the Khafre Pyramid to get inside (if you bough the ticket for it).
 This way you will avoid the many people with the same idea that starts to build up in the queue, and therefore, having a better experience.
-The corridors inside are really small, and up/down is along the same way, therefore, the less people the better.
-After this Pyramid, all you have around are the smaller Queen Pyramids (one of them opened for visit and included with your general admission ticket), the Solar Barge Museum, and the great views from each side around the Pyramids and the complex itself.
-Also there are some tombs in the Northern Cemetery which can be visited.
+The corridors inside are really small, and up/down is along the same way, for what the less people the better.
+After this Pyramid, you can still get inside the other 2 if you bought the tickets for these, or walk around the area and the smaller Queen Pyramids (one of them opened for visit and included with your general admission ticket).
+There are also some tombs in the Northern Cemetery which can be visited.

 After the panoramic views, all is left is the Sphinx area.
 Your taxi driver will take you right to the entrance.
-You will need to show the ticket for re-entry once again.
-In here you will have plenty of options on how and where to capture the best pictures as you like.
+You will need to show the main ticket for re-entry to the site once again.
+In here, you will have plenty of options on how and where to capture the best pictures as you like.
 You can enter through the side temple, which leads to the main entrance of the Valley Temple of Khafra, and from the main original causeway leading to the Khafra Pyramid, you can admire the Sphinx in full.

 Main sights to see

-• Great Pyramid of Khufu (Cheops) The only surviving 7th Wonder of the Ancient World
+- Great Pyramid of Khufu (Cheops) The only surviving 7th Wonder of the Ancient World.
+The largest and tallest ever built, and over 4600 years later, still captivating the world.

-• Tomb of Seshemnufer IV Can be explored from the inside.
+- Tomb of Seshemnufer IV It can be explored from the inside.

 Hot to get from Giza

-It is 25 km from the Giza Plateau towards the south.
-It will just be around 30 minutes with your taxi driver.
-Avoid getting into multiple buses, this way it will only make you loose a lot of time, not to mention the almost impossible hassle trying to find the buses and matching the times under the heat.
+It is located 25 km from the Giza Plateau towards the south.
+It will just be around 30 minutes by road no matter if on an organised tour or a taxi/Uber.
+Avoid getting into multiple buses, this way it will only make you loose a lot of time, not to mention the almost impossible hassle trying to figure the buses and matching the times under the heat.

 Tickets and how to plan the visit

-The site opens at 8.00am until 17.00pm.
-Admission is LE£60, student LE30.
-It is a quite large area, and some tombs are located actually away from the central areas, therefore, you will still your taxi driver to take you closer to some of them.
+The site opens from 08.00am until 17.00pm during the summer months, closing earlier in winter months and during Ramadan.
+Admission is EGP450 for the general area, with extra cost for getting inside certain monuments, for example the Serapeum EGP 270, the Tomb of Mereruka EGP 150 or EGP 240 for the Southern Tomb in Djoser complex.
+It is a quite large area, and some tombs are located actually away from the central areas, therefore, it will be handy to have your driver to take you closer to some of them.

 The main sight with difference is the Step Pyramid of Djoser.
 This is in fact, the first and oldest pyramid ever built by the Egyptians, at the time when they did not know yet how to construct smooth-sided pyramids; and as you can see, it’s really great preserved although the height is now reduced because of loosing its encasing layers.
 This pyramid is located at one far end of the enclosing and once fully walled area.
 The original entrance to the complex has been rebuilt, so it gives you an idea of what the whole site might have looked like.